What is Argon Gas?

 Chemical Properties of Argon Gas- Ar

-Argon is a noble gas that is chemically inert but at low temperature it is possible to combine with other atoms to form a very fragile compounds which exist at very low temperatures.
-Since this element do not exhibit any chemical reactivity it is called noble gas.
+Argon is a noble gas that is chemically inert but at low temperature, it is possible to combine with other atoms to form very fragile compounds which exist at very low temperatures.
+Since this element does not exhibit any chemical reactivity it is called a noble gas.

 Uses of Argon Gas – Ar

 - Argon-enhanced electrosurgery uses argon gas to increase the effectiveness of the ESU, resulting in less tissue damage and less blood loss.

 - Argon plasma coagulation uses electricity conductive argon plasma as a medium to deliver a high frequency current to coagulate tissue.
 The noncontact feature permits rapid coagulation with minimal manipulation and trauma to the target tissue.

 - In the electric lamp industry, argon is used as the standard filling for incandescent filament lamps and neon discharge tubes being familiar in advertising signs.